lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     900    1.0074571     -0.34951264    1.5102412    1.1607285     0.023520785
     (...)

-..  container:: justify

 The second column shows that the temperature *Temp* starts from 0, but rapidly reaches the requested value and stabilize itself near :math:`T=1`.

-..  container:: justify

 From what has been printed in the *log* file, one can plot the potential energy (:math:`p_\text{e}`) and the kinetic energy (:math:`k_\text{e}`) of the system over time.
 The potential energy, :math:`p_\text{e}`, rapidly decreases during energy minimization.
 Then, after the molecular dynamics simulation starts, :math:`p_\text{e}` increases until it reaches a plateau value of about -0.25.
 The kinetic energy, :math:`k_\text{e}`, is equal to zero during energy minimization and then increases during molecular dynamics until it reaches a plateau value of about 1.5.

 .. figure:: ../figures/level1/lennard-jones-fluid/energy.png
     :alt: Result tutorial molecular dynamics simulation: Energy plot over time